advanced technology

 Engineering Services

-MSRC designs and develops custom electronics and embedded software systems as part of and in support of our customers’ weapons programs.
+Monte Sano Research designs and develops custom electronics and embedded software systems as part of and in support of our customers’ weapons programs.
 Our design process begins with requirements and concept development, continuing through detailed design and fabrication, and finishing with testing and deployment.
 Designs are continuously supported through maintenance and upgrades.

-MSRC offers software engineering services in support of our customers’ weapons programs.
+Monte Sano Research offers software engineering services in support of our customers’ weapons programs.
 Software products developed to act as controllers of test systems including platform emulators to mimic the interfaces and communication with launchers and weapons from weapons platforms such as Apache.

 Technology Demonstration

-MSRC manages and executes technology demonstration programs for the U.S. Army which show the feasibility of new technology applications and drive the direction of future weapon development programs.
+Monte Sano Research manages and executes technology demonstration programs for the U.S. Army which show the feasibility of new technology applications and drive the direction of future weapon development programs.

 Chaos-based Radar and Communication Systems